keegango/lsqpy/README.md

 	minimize(sumsq(A*x + b) + 10*sumsq(x) ,[x[2] == 20])
 	print(x.getValue())

 In this example, x is our unknown variable that we wish to solve for.
 The function 'minimize' takes two arguments: an objective to minimize, and a list of linear equality constraints that must be satisfied.
-Our goal is to find which x makes the objective as small as possible, while still obeying the constraints.
+Our goal is to find which value of x makes the objective as small as possible, while still obeying the constraints.
 Running the above code prints:

 	Begin minimization
 	Solved, value = 9005.03